What is Starbucks?

 Southwestern National Bank

-Southwestern National Bank is a financial institution that likely provides debt financing and banking services to established corporations, supporting their operational and expansionary capital needs.
+Southwestern National Bank is a regional financial institution that provides commercial banking services and capital support to businesses and individuals.

 Pershing Square Capital